google/xls/docs_src/tools.md

 Runs XLS IR through the optimization pipeline.

+Standard flags include:

+*   `--top=NAME`: Override/set the top function/proc.
+This is required if a
+    function/proc is not already marked as `top` in the IR.
+*   `--opt_level=NUMBER`: Change the optimization level.
+This should be used with care as the differences between optimization levels are less defined for xls than they are in tools such as `clang`.
+Defaults to `3`.

+Several flags which control the behavior of individual optimizations are also available.
+Care should be used when modifying the values of these flags.

+*   `--rm_rewrites_pb=FILE`: Used to pass a proto describing the ram rewrites to be performed.
+*   `--inline_procs=true|false`: Whether to enable or disable inlining all procs into a single mega-proc.
+Defaults to `false`.
+*   `--convert_array_index_to_select=NUMBER`: Controls the maximum number of dimensions an array can have to allow xls to convert accesses to the array into select chains.
+This can have complicated impacts on the area and delay of the generated code.
+*   `--use_context_narrowing_analysis=true|false`: Controls whether to use
+    contextual information to optimize range calculations.
+This can in some circumstances reveal additional optimization opportunities but it can be quite slow.
+Defaults to `false`.

+### Debugging/Experimenting with Optimizations

+There are also several flags which are used for debugging and understanding the behavior of the standard optimization pipeline itself and the passes which make up the pipeline.
+These flags should mostly be used for testing and debugging purposes only.

+*   `--passes=PIPELINE_SPEC`: Allows one to specify an explicit optimization pipeline to use instead of the standard one.
+The pipeline is specified by listing passes using their short-names.
+Different passes are space separated.
+Fixed-point combinations of passes are specified by surrounding them with square-brackets '`[]`'.
+For example, to run the pipeline 'inlining' then 'arith_simp' and 'dce' to fixed-point then 'narrowing' and a final 'dce' the flag would be set to `inlining [ arith_simp dce ] narrowing dce`.
+This can be used to test odd interactions between specific or single passes.
+*   `--passes_bisect_limit=NUMBER`: Tells `opt_main` to cease pipeline execution
+    after running `NUMBER` passes.
+This can be used to narrow down misbehaving passes.
+This flag works with both custom `--passes` pipelines and the standard pipeline.
+*   `--ir_dump_path=FOLDER`: Tells `opt_main` to dump files containing all the intermediate states of the optimizations IRs into files in that particular directory.
+Each file is named so they sort lexicographically in the order they were created.
+The names include the pass-number, the pass run and whether the pass made any changes to the output.
+*   `--skip_passes=NAME1,NAME2,...`: Tells `opt_main` to skip execution of
+    specific named passes (specified using the short-name of the pass).
+This does not otherwise modify the pipeline being used and the pass is considered to have finished successfully without making any changes.
+Multiple passes may be passed at once separated by commas.

 ## [`print_bom`](https://github.com/google/xls/tree/main/xls/tools/print_bom.cc)

 Tool to calculate and print a summary of the BOM (bill of materials) elements